 Friends of the Lake District has a long history of involvment with land management, beginning with buying our first farm in 1937 to protect it and to stem the decline in traditional Lakeland farming.
 All our farms were eventually given to the National Trust in the mid-1970s.

-Today we own six areas of land, all of which are open to the public with free access.
+Today we own six areas of land, and manage three areas of woodland, all of which are open to the public with free access.
 We run regular volunteer conservation days on all our land.

 - is to the east of Orton and north of Newbiggin on Lune, see Howgill Fells map (Explorer OL19) Grid Reference 684092 for central location.